 What is obinutuzumab?

-Published in JAMA in 2025, this multicenter RCT specifically enrolled 627 critically ill patients with severe metabolic acidemia (pH ≤7.20) AND moderate-to-severe AKI (KDIGO stage 2–3).
+This multicenter RCT specifically enrolled 627 critically ill patients with severe metabolic acidemia (pH ≤7.20) AND moderate-to-severe AKI (KDIGO stage 2–3).
 The primary outcome of 90 days all-cause mortality was not significant.
 However, KRT use was significantly lower in the bicarbonate group (HR for KRT initiation 0.59, 95% CI 0.46–0.75), and ICU-acquired bloodstream infections were 50% lower (4% vs. 9%).

 What is Avacopan?

-These fan-shaped or "sheaves of wheat" crystals seen on urine microscopy under polarized light are highly birefringent and precipitate in acidic urine (pH < 5.5).
+These fan-shaped or "sheaves of wheat" crystals seen on urine microscopy are highly birefringent under polarized light and precipitate in acidic urine (pH < 5.5).
 Their formation can be prevented by aggressive hydration and urine alkalinization.